 The separate pivotal trials (not head-to-head)

-In STEP 1, once-weekly semaglutide 2.4 mg produced a mean weight loss of about 14.9% at 68 weeks in adults with obesity and no diabetes.[1]
+In STEP 1, once-weekly semaglutide 2.4 mg produced a mean weight loss of about 14.9% at 68 weeks in adults with obesity and no diabetes, as detailed in the semaglutide weight-loss trials.[1]
 In SURMOUNT-1, tirzepatide at its highest dose produced mean reductions up to roughly 20.9% at 72 weeks in a comparable population.[2]
 Those figures look decisive — but they come from different trials with different participants, durations, and sites.
 Cross-trial comparison suggests an advantage; it does not prove one.

 The head-to-head evidence, part one: SURPASS-2 (diabetes)